solana-labs/solana/book/src/validator-stake.md

 ## Staking a Validator
-When your validator starts, it will have no stake, which means it will ineligible to become leader.
+When your validator starts, it will have no stake, which means it will be ineligible to become leader.

 Adding stake can be accomplished by using the `solana-wallet` CLI

-Fire create a stake account keypair with `solana-keygen`:
+First create a stake account keypair with `solana-keygen`:
 ```bash
 $ solana-keygen new -o ~/validator-config/stake-keypair.json
 ```